patient-safety-movement-foundation/patientaider-web-app/src/pages/info.md

 PatientAider fue diseñada por Mari Miceli, una enfermera registrada, y desarrollada por John McConnell.
 Mari amablemente donó PatientAider a la Fundación para el Movimiento de Seguridad del Paciente.
 La Fundación para el Movimiento para la Seguridad del Paciente desea agradecer a Mari y John por crear una aplicación bella y simple para los pacientes, sus familias y defensores.<br/><br/>

 [**Danos tu opinion**](https://goo.gl/forms/jBd5ikkzDryv7k1A2)"
-en: "PatientAider™ can be a valuable source of medical information for you or your loved one’s hospital stay.
+en: "PatientAider® can be a valuable source of medical information for you or your loved one’s hospital stay.
 The app is designed to cut through confusing medical jargon to give you plain-English explanations of common terms, protocols and risks that you may encounter and should be watchful of as a patient or advocate in the hospital.<br/><br/>

 PatientAider has exclusive, clinically-curated content, to help you better navigate your care.
 Features include:<br/><br/>